- What is the Freshman 15?

 You’ll find more information here.

-Focus on healthy eating and exercise goals.
+Build healthy eating and exercise goals.
 A healthy weight will follow.

-Song: Galaxies, from Paradise by Jenn Grant (PEI, Canada)
+Galaxies, by Jenn Grant

 I heard this song recently on CBC’s q with Tom Power.
 I love the dream-like feel to the music.
 The first time I heard it was on the radio.
 The audio-only effect helped me get lost in the lyrics.
 I love when the song asks: “What are we made of?”
 We are made of every experience we’ve had.
 It’s the dark days that allow us to appreciate the fantastic beauty found in the bright ones.
 And it is our trials and tribulations that allow us to empathize with others and be more human.